InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

       responsibility to either try and change, contain or remove those people
     - Communicate the purpose of the community and try to make everyone on board with the purpose.
-    - Laude excellent or first contributions
+    - Laude excellent and first contributions
     - Make sure community members have a chance to level up by suggesting challenging tasks.
     - Commmunicate technical and community risks to responsible managers